-- Section 5.1 describes the methodology used by MGT to test for the presence or absence of disparity in each of the business categories analyzed. - Section 5.2 applies the disparity indices to business categories and determines the presence or absence of statistically significant disparity in the Commonwealth's and self-reporting agencies' procurement activity.
+- Section 5.1 describes the methodology used by MGT to test for the presence or absence of disparity in each of the business categories analyzed. - Section 5.2 applies the disparity indices to business categories and determines the presence or absence of statistically significant disparity in the Commonwealth of Virginia's (Commonwealth) and self-reporting agencies' procurement activity.